Ofgem’s energy price cap works by setting a maximum limit on how much suppliers can charge consumers for a unit of energy.

 </aside>

-If you are on a fixed rate, changes to the price cap will not impact the amount you pay while you are in contract.
+If you are one of the 7 million households on a fixed rate, changes to the price cap will not impact the amount you pay while you are in contract.

 Ofgem updates the price cap every three months to reflect changes to wholesale energy costs, as well as additional underlying costs for suppliers.